mchiasson/GLBrebis/README.md

 stbGLCheckErrorDebug(glBindBuffer(handle));
 ```

-`<prefix>GLCheckErrorDebug` checks the result of `glGetError` for you, parses the result and prints the error in `stderr` should an error be found. `glGetError` check is automatically removed when compiling in release.
+`stbGLCheckErrorDebug` checks the result of `glGetError` for you, parses the result and prints the error in `stderr` should an error be found. `glGetError` check is automatically removed when compiling in release.

 # How to build GLBrebis